KIA ORA – WELCOME TO KAMO HIGH SCHOOL

 Students are encouraged to participate in a wide variety of sporting, cultural, leadership and social activities, as well as a variety of opportunities to provide service to others.
 Assistance from interested parents is welcomed and valued.

-Aerobics, Athletics, Badminton, Basketball, Beach Volleyball, Board Sailing, Cricket, Cross Country, Cycling, Diving – scuba and snorkelling, Duathlon, Golf, Hockey, Kayaking, Mountain Biking, Netball, Orienteering, Outrigger Canoe, Rugby, Rugby League, Sailing, Shooting, Soccer, Softball, Squash, Surfing, Swimming, Table Tennis, Tennis, Touch, Tramping, Trap Shooting, Triathlon, Volleyball.
+Athletics, Badminton, Basketball, Beach Volleyball, Cricket, Cross Country, Equestrian, Football, Fun Run/Walks, Futsal, Hockey, Kayaking, Lawn Bowls, Mountain Biking, Netball, Mud Run, Netball, Orienteering, Pistol Shooting, Pool, Renegade Hockey, Rugby, Rugby League, Rugby Sevens, Squash, Surfing, Swimming, Table Tennis, Tennis, Touch Rugby, Tramping, Trap Shooting, Triathlon, Volleyball.

-Students have the opportunity to learn to play instruments or join singing groups.
-Some instruments can be hired from the school.
-There is a variety of choirs and instrumental groups.
+Students have the opportunity to learn to play instruments or join singing and band groups.

 The Performing Arts department produces evening performances as part of their curriculum programme.